 SUMMARY: The Whitewood Creek TMDL data description and summary are included mostly in the Available Data section and in tables throughout the document.
-The full data set is included in Appendix A of the TMDL document.
+The full data set is in not included in the TMDL.
 The South Dakota Department of Environment and Natural Resources (SD DENR) collected bacteria samples at the Whitewood Creek ambient water-quality monitoring (WQM) station 123 near Deadwood since 1991.
-A total of 106 fecal coliform samples were collected at WQM 123 during the recreation season from May 1 to September 30.
-E. coli bacteria concentration data was also collected at WQM 123 (1998 through 2009), and includes a total of 34 samples collected during the recreation season.
+A total of 34 E. coli samples were collected at WQM 123 during the recreation season from May 1 to September 30.
+Fecal coliform bacteria concentration data was also collected at WQM 123, and includes a total of 95 samples collected during the recreation season.
+Bacteria sample data collected to date in Whitewood Creek near Deadwood at WQM 123 show a statistically significant correlation between fecal coliform bacteria and E. coli concentrations.
+Because the two indicators are closely related, the paired fecal coliform and E. coli loading estimates to address impairments to the immersion recreation impairment of Whitewood Creek.
+The mean ratio of E. coli to fecal coliform was calculated to be 1.21 cfu E. coli / cfu fecal coliform.
 The data set also includes the flow record on Whitewood Creek that was used to create the load duration curves for the listed segment included in the TMDL document.